edina/fieldtrip-open/docs/PROJECTS.md

 A fieldtrip theme contains two stylesheets:

-* A jQuery Mobile theme, preferably create by [ThemeRoller](http://themeroller.jquerymobile.com/).
-The stylesheet will be found at: theme/css/jqm-style.css
+* A jQuery Mobile theme, preferably create by [ThemeRoller](http://themeroller.jquerymobile.com/?ver=1.3.2).
+The stylesheet will be found at: theme/css/jqm-style.css.
+It is important to use the correct version and copy the images in the download zip file to theme/css/images/.
 * A stylesheet for overriding the [core stylesheet](https://github.com/edina/fieldtrip-open/blob/master/src/www/css/style.css).
 It will be found at: theme/css/style.css

 ### Plugins